AhmedM-Fouad/Multirate-Signal-Processing/FIR Filter Design and Analysis/Readme.md

-# FIR Filter Design and Analysis - README
+# FIR Filter Design and Analysis

 This document explains two major sections of MATLAB code: